 In April 1983, a jury in Tennessee found Edmund Zagorski guilty of two counts of first-degree murder.
 The judge sentenced the 29-year-old to death.
 Zagorski had murdered two men in the commission of a 1982 robbery.
 Thanks to teams of death house lawyers, the double murderer, 34 years later, was still on death row at the Riverbend Maximum Security Prison in Nashville, Tennessee.

-On his execution day in October 2018, Zagorski and his attorney witnessing his last moments on earth, smiled at each other through the glass partition.
+On his execution day in October 2018, Zagorski and his attorney witnessing his last moments smiled at each other through the glass partition.
 As a prison official pulled the shroud over Zagorski's face, attorney Kelly Henry tapped her heart to show her love.

 Just before he died in the chair, Zagorski said, "Let's rock!"